siiftun1857/istrolid-magnux-documents/modifiers.md

 Tesla bolts can bounce to cloaked units.
 Tesla turrets cannot attack cloaked units directly without `instant_weapons_hits_cloak`.

+## tesla_bounce_unlimited
+> tags: gameplayImpact
+> info: Tesla bolts can bounce unlimited amount of units.

+Tesla bolts can bounce to any amount of units, instead of up to 10 units.

 ## jump_no_minjump
 > tags: gameplayImpact
 > info: Jump engines do not have min jump distance.